 Iceland, also known as the land of fire and ice, is one place I would go back to in an instant.
 Being a huge nature enthusiast and hiker, Iceland is a country I will always hold dear to my heart.
+There are number of things to do in Iceland.
 In seven days, my fiancé and I, who by the way, proposed under the beautiful Folaldafoss waterfall, covered the Ring Road, Snaefellsnes Peninsula, and the Golden Circle (Basically the classic go-to routes in Iceland).
 We saw everything from glaciers and icebergs to mountains, black sand beaches, hot springs, geysers, unique lava rock formations, bird cliffs, craters, and of course, extraordinary waterfalls.
 So much can be covered on a self-drive in this Nordic Country sitting in the North Atlantic Ocean, bordering the Greenland Sea.

 After a free shuttle ride from the Keflavik Airport to our Car Rental place, we were ready to do some exploring!
 We decided to tackle Iceland going around the Ring Road, starting from the west side, exploring the capital city of Reykjavik first.
 We continued to Snaefellsnes Peninsula, one of our favorites on this trip, with dramatic landscapes, rugged coastlines, and lots of green space.
 A short backtrack took us to Grabrok crater, with a small hike to the top, the views are worth it, with a stunning vantage point of another crater called Grabrokarfell.